NeoResearch/neocompiler-eco/docs/source/intro.rst

 ============

-NeoCompiler-Eco project started in early 2018, seeking to provide easy online access to `Neo Blockchain <https://neo.org>`_ compile suite for C# `Smart Contracts <https://en.wikipedia.org/wiki/Smart_contract>`_ on Neo, also called *NeoContract*.
+NeoCompiler-Eco project started in early 2018, seeking to provide easy online access to `Neo Blockchain <https://neo.org>`_ compiling suite for C# `Smart Contracts <https://en.wikipedia.org/wiki/Smart_contract>`_, also called *NeoContract*.
-The project evolved quickly by providing other popular languages for NeoContract, such as Python, Java and Go, and also supporting online testing network, a concept called `Shared PrivateNet <./concepts#shared-privatenet.html>`_.
+The project evolved quickly by supporting other popular languages for NeoContract, such as Python, Java and Go, and also supporting online testing network, a concept called `Shared PrivateNet <./concepts#shared-privatenet.html>`_.

 The first version was published online on `<https://neocompiler.io>`_, which is still under frequent maintainance up to 2020.